What Is ERP

 • Gradual Exposures

-Step-by-step exposure to feared foods or behaviors in a safe setting.
+Step-by-step exposure to feared foods or behaviors takes place in a safe and supportive environment.
+Over time, this helps reduce anxiety and avoidance tied to eating.

 • Response Prevention